legal zoom wills and advance directives legal zoom wills and advance directives

 What role does a notary play in verifying document authenticity?

 Notaries serve as impartial witnesses who confirm the identity of signers and ensure that documents, such as affidavits and real estate deeds, are signed willingly.
-They deter fraud by requiring government-issued identification and maintaining a detailed journal of notarial acts for public record.
+They deter fraud by requiring government-issued identification and maintaining a detailed journal of notarial acts for public records.

 How important is the notary bond in the notary process?